Minimum-CD/cd-manifesto/README.md

 ## Beyond the Minimums

-Alphabetized resources for improving the delivery pipelines to move from "basic" to "elite".
+Resources for improving the delivery pipelines to move from "basic" to "elite".

 | Reference                                                                                                                                           | Type    | Source                                  |
 |-----------------------------------------------------------------------------------------------------------------------------------------------------|---------|-----------------------------------------|